CyberTimon/Powerpointer/README.md

 Finally start the flask webserver by running "start_app.bat"

-Please report any issues!
+Please report any issues and feel free to fix my code!

 Made by CyberTimon (timon@cybertimon.ch)

-# This is how the powerpoints could look like (7 avialable designs):
+# This is how the powerpoints could look like (7 available designs):
 ![alt text](https://github.com/CyberTimon/powerpointer/raw/main/Demo1.png)